 A company’s culture can be defined through its fundamental set of values, ethics, and beliefs.
-It can be represented in a variety of ways, ranging from how business is conducted and executed to how individual employees interact with one another around the workplace.
+It can be represented in a variety of ways, ranging from how business is conducted and executed to how individual employees interact with each other in the workplace.
 The physical work environment, as well as leadership approaches, all reflect a company’s culture.
-There are more complex aspects of culture as well like how people feel about their job, the values they hold, where they see the firm headed and what they are doing to get there.
-These characteristics also contribute to an organization’s personality — or culture.
+There are more complex aspects to it like how people feel about their job, the values they hold, where they see the firm headed and what they are doing to get there.
+These characteristics also contribute to an organisation’s personality — or culture.

 The Role of Founders in Shaping Company Culture, Leading by Example

 Founders have a pivotal role in defining company culture as they are the driving force behind growth.
 They have a unique opportunity to define the tone and values that pervade the firm as visionary leaders.
 This definition starts from the moment they hire the first employee.
 Founders need to inspire and encourage workers to embrace the desired culture by leading by example.
 Their actions, decisions, and behaviours influence how workers perceive and understand the company’s values and mission.
 Whether it’s encouraging open communication, cooperation, or emphasising on work-life balance, entrepreneurs must model the cultural attributes they want to create.
 Founders should aim to develop a dynamic and authentic business culture that not only attracts top people but also supports long-term success by continually aligning their activities with the intended culture.

 Defining Core Values and Mission